Adjust font size:

-But the man then ran into nearby woods, Judd said.
+But the man then ran into some adjacent woods, Judd said.
 Speirs went in about 200 to 300 feet, then returned to meet arriving officers and set up a perimeter.

 Williams was shot multiple times, Judd said.
 "I don't believe he felt a thing."

-A short time later, a Lakeland police detective was also fired on when he was notifying residents that the suspect might be in the area.
+A short time later, a Lakeland police detective was also fired on when he was notifying residents of a nearby home that the suspect might be in the area.
 When he returned fire, the suspect ran back into the woods, Judd said.

 It was believed that Diogi may have attacked the suspect before being shot, and deputies also returned fire at the suspect.
 He may be shot or bitten, Judd said.